kayfilipp/screamingExcel/README.md

 </ul>

 <h4>Instructions</h4>
-<p>Open your spreadsheet and click "Enable Editiing" and "Enable Content".
+<p>Open your spreadsheet and click "Enable Editing" and "Enable Content".
 You can view the code by pressing <b>Alt+F11</b> and navigating to
 the Sheet1 Module. </p>